 Line 7a.
 If "Yes," you must comply with the reporting requirements that would apply to a direct transfer to that other person.
-For example, if that other person is a foreign partnership, you must comply with the reporting requirements for transfers to foreign partnerships (see Form 8865, Return of U.S. Persons With Respect to Certain Foreign Partnerships).
+For example, if that other person is a foreign partnership, you must comply with the reporting requirements for transfers to foreign partnerships.
+See Form 8865, Return of U.S. Persons With Respect to Certain Foreign Partnerships.

 Line 8.
-If the transfer was a completed gift (see Regulations section 25.2511-2) or bequest, you may have to file Form 706, United States Estate (and Generation-Skipping Transfer) Tax Return, or Form 709, United States Gift (and Generation-Skipping Transfer) Tax Return.
+If the transfer was a completed gift (see Regulations section 25.2511-2), you may have to file Form 709, United States Gift (and Generation-Skipping Transfer) Tax Return.